shegeley/shegeley/README.md

-My name is Grigory Shepelev (that combines to my username in a weird way).
-I am a math student and functional programming enthusiast, living in Belgorod, Russia.
+My name is Grigory Shepelev (that combines to my username @shegeley in a weird way).

-I love avocados, asian cuisine, travels, podcasts.
-A lazy enthusiast of Linux, open source, functional programming.
+I am a math student and a lazy enthusiast of functional programming, living in Belgorod, Russia.

-I enjoy functional programming and some parts of math.
-Played with Haskell a little but now interested in Clojure/ClojureScript.
-Somewhat familiar with docker, web development and telegram api.
-Sometimes hanging on CodingGame and solving puzzles.
+Mostly interested in lisp-like languages (guile, clojure) although played with Haskell a little.
+Somewhat familiar with docker and web development.

+Besides I love podcasts, reading, running and some parts of DIY.